golemfactory/golem-architecture/arch-snapshot/arch.md

 One important [design decision](#only-providers-offers-are-propagated) in Golem's market protocol is that only Offers are propagated across the network, while Demands are not.
 This decision addresses an issue encountered in earlier versions of Golem, where Requestors joining the network were flooded with work Offers from all Nodes.
 By focusing on propagating Offers, the system prevents overload and ensures smoother interactions.
-Additionally, this approach enables Offers to be available for other operations, such as [market searching](#searching-on-market).

 The Golem market was planned to be implemented in different phases:
 - Proof of Concept (PoC) version: A centralized market collects all Offers and is responsible for matching them with